 The impacts of intervention programmes are reviewed on a regular basis against Can Do statements and in cases where students are not making the expected progress the intervention is appraised and adapted.
 The SEND Department maintains regular contact with teachers to monitor the progress of SEND students.
-The SENCO and SEND Admin monitors the Cause for Concern (CFCs) and Cause for Praise (CFP) and addresses any concerns that arise, liaising with the Head of Year and other departments in school to do so.
+The SENCO and SEND Admin work closely with the Head of Year and other departments in school who monitor Cause for Concerns (CFCs) and Cause for Praises (CFP) and address any concerns that arise.